Careless Whisper: Speech-to-Text Hallucination Harms: Results

-We further tested Whisper as of December 2023 on the aforementioned set of 187 audio segments that reliably resulted in hallucinations in Spring 2023.
+We further tested Whisper as of December 2023 on the aforementioned set of 187 audio segments that reliably resulted in hallucinations in April or May 2023.
 While we found that many of the aforementioned examples of hallucinations were resolved, it remained the case that 12 out of 187 audio segments continued to result in hallucinations (9/92 aphasia audio files and 3/95 control audio files).
-This significant improvement is likely the result of a late-November 2023 update to Whisper that explicitly skips periods of silence in audio to reduce hallucinations.\footnote{\url{https://github.com/openai/whisper/pull/1838}} Next, we re-ran a random sample of 250 audio segments (among the original 13,140 segments) through Whisper in December 2023 to compare to the Spring 2023 runs.\footnote{This sample included 38 control segments and 212 aphasia segments.} Among this random sample, we found only 1 out of 250 instances where hallucinations were introduced in the December 2023 run but not in either Spring 2023 run.
-This example showcases the \emph{Made-up Name} harm for an aphasia speaker, where the ground truth was: ``[RedactedName] and I, [RedactedName] did'', and the December 2023 Whisper transcription was: ``Um, [RedactedName] and I, um, [RedactedName], um, did, um... \textbf{Actually, I wanted to ask why would my friends pair them up to go see Dorothy Maxwell.} Um, um...
+This significant improvement is likely the result of late-November 2023 updates to Whisper.\footnote{One such improvement (that we do not use in our experiments) is the introduction of a parameter allowing the user to explicitly skip specific durations of silence in the beginning of their audio files, in order to reduce hallucinations. \url{https://github.com/openai/whisper/pull/1838}} Next, we re-ran a random sample of 250 audio segments (among the original 13,140 segments) through Whisper in December 2023 to compare to the April/May 2023 runs.\footnote{This sample included 38 control segments and 212 aphasia segments.} Among this random sample, we found only 1 out of 250 instances where hallucinations were introduced in the December 2023 run but not in either April or May 2023 run.
+This example showcases the \emph{Made-up Names} harm for an aphasia speaker, where the ground truth was: ``[RedactedName] and I, [RedactedName] did'', and the December 2023 Whisper transcription was: ``Um, [RedactedName] and I, um, [RedactedName], um, did, um... \textbf{Actually, I wanted to ask why would my friends pair them up to go see Dorothy Maxwell.} Um, um...
 Um...
 Um...'.
-On our dataset, these trends suggest that Whisper is improving at hallucination reduction---but still regularly and reproducibly hallucinates.
+In our dataset, these trends suggest that Whisper is improving at hallucination reduction---but still regularly and reproducibly hallucinates.